Graphlet-AI/graphlet/README.md

     <img src="https://github.com/Graphlet-AI/graphlet/raw/main/images/graphlet_logo.png" alt="Our mascot Orbits the Squirrel has 5 orbits.
 Everyone knows this about squirrels!" width="300"/>
 </p>

-This is the PyPi module for the Graphlet AI Property Graph Factory for building large _property graphs_.
+This is the PyPi module for the Graphlet AI Property Graph Factory for building enterprise knowledge graphs as _property graphs_.
 Our mission is to create a PySpark-based wizard for building large knowledge graphs in the form of property graphs that makes them easier to build for fewer dolalrs and with less risk.

 ## Motivaton